 Planning & Taxes

 Every family and farm transfer is unique.
-However, from working with farm families and farm transfers over the years I have learned that there are common factors and advice that is applicable to all families.
-Here are basic tips on how to implement a successful succession plan to ensure that the transition takes place smoothly.
+However, there is some advice that is applicable to all families.
+Here are some tips on how to implement a successful succession plan to ensure that the transition takes place smoothly.

 - Early planning is essential.